-There is an AMAZING museum in Tucson, Arizona called the Mini Time Museum of Miniatures (quite a mouthful) that is fun for all ages.
+There is an AMAZING museum in Tucson, Arizona called the Mini Time Museum of Miniatures (quite a mouthful.)
+It is fun for all ages.
 Looking for some inspiration?
 It's a great place to start.

-There is a little workshop scene that has teeny tiny bottles with little wee screws inside.
-My eagle eyed husband spotted those and pointed them out.
+There is a little workshop scene, with teeny, tiny bottles, with little wee screws inside.
+My eagle eyed husband, spotted those and pointed them out.
 It's fun to go with someone else; you will both notice different things the other one missed.

 Here is a little tour of just a fraction of the things you will see: